xnancy/TF-Dragonn/README.md

 ```
 tfdragonn --help
 ```
 The available commands are `memmap`, `label_regions`, `train`, `predict`, `evaluate`, `test`, and `interpret`.
-These commands simplify the standard workflow for modeling TF binding, including [processing input data](#encoding-raw-input-data), [processing output data](#Processing-raw-peak-files-into-fixed-size-genomic-regions-and-labels), [model training](#model-training), [standardizing predictions](#obtaining-regions-and-corresponding-predictions-with-trained-models), and (large scale evaluation)[#evaluating-predictions-on-dnase-regions-on-the-entire-chromosome].
+These commands simplify the standard workflow for modeling TF binding, including [processing input data](#encoding-raw-input-data), [processing output data](#Processing-raw-peak-files-into-fixed-size-genomic-regions-and-labels), [model training](#model-training), [standardizing predictions](#obtaining-regions-and-corresponding-predictions-with-trained-models), and [large scale evaluation](#evaluating-predictions-on-dnase-regions-chromosome-wide).
 The following usage of this workflow to produce competitive predictions of MYC binding for the DREAM challenge.

 ## Encoding raw input data
 The first step is to encode raw input data into arrays that can be indexed directly during training.
 Run the following command to encode the hg19 genome fasta and dnase bigwigs used in the challenge: